Organr

 The most common cause of food waste is simply losing track of what is in your fridge, freezer, and pantry.
 That half-used bag of spinach gets pushed to the back of the shelf, a can of tomatoes hides behind newer purchases, and before you know it, things expire unused.

-The fix is straightforward: maintain a digital inventory of your kitchen.
+The fix is simple: keep a digital inventory of your kitchen.
 Pantr lets you scan items with your phone camera and track stock levels across all your storage locations.
-When you can see at a glance what you have and what is running low, you stop buying duplicates and start using things up before they go bad.
+When you can see what you have and what is running low, you stop buying duplicates and actually use things before they go bad.

 Plan Meals Around What Needs to Be Used